Caden K1 DSLR camera bag

 Having used the bag on a couple of hiking weekends and half a dozen day trips to the woods, I couldn’t be more pleased with my purchase.
 Here’s why I think the Caden K1 works so well as a DSLR camera bag for hiking:

 The Caden K1 has a triangle bag design with a single shoulder strap and an adjustable waist attachment.
 I’ve used this camera bag on trips with a day backpack (30l) as well as a larger hiking bag (65l) and found it has fitted perfectly well with both.

 The most comfortable position when hiking with a backpack is to have the bag at the front.
 If I happen to be out with just the Caden K1 and no other bag (not very often) it can be slid around the waist and worn comfortably on your back while still allowing you to gain access to it quickly by shifting it back to the front.

-Due to the design, it’s also possible to loosen the waist strap a little and wear the bag to your right hip, allowing you a little more freedom of movement to bend or have a sit down.
+Due to the design, it’s also possible to loosen the waist strap a little and wear the bag on your right hip, allowing you a little more freedom of movement to bend or have a sit-down.

 Securely attaching a compact tripod

 The Caden K1 has two adjustable straps on the underside of the bag for attaching a tripod.
 After spending some time fitting and removing the tripod, I began to feel a little unsure about relying on these straps to securely retain it.
 I felt there could be a small chance of it slipping out from one end.